zlu3s/csc396_project/README.md

-# CSC 396 Final Project: Poem and Song Lyrics Sentiment Analysis
+# CSC 396 Final Project: Emotion Classification in Creative Text: Domain Adaptation and Fine-Tuning Strategies for RoBERTa on Poetry and Song Lyrics
 ## Model info

 ### Labels Used